exercism/v3/languages/go/exercises/concept/maps/.docs/after.md

 > Here `string` represent the key type of map, and `int` represent the element type of map.
 You can change them to whatever valid golang type.

-To store a value in a map, you can use `=` operator like
+To store a value in a map, you can use the `=` operator:

 ```go
   foo["bar"] = 42